ShrooqAyman/Weather-API/README.md

 # Weather

-This is an example project to illustrate an implementation of Weather API using DRF
+This is an implementation of Weather API using DRF